 Optimally Venus flytrap should live in full sun with an average of over 10 daily hours of direct sunlight.
 The minimum recommended amount is 6 hours.
 Growing Venus flytraps indoors requires a special setup of indoor lighting or an extremely sunny windowsill.

-If you plan to grow your Venus flytrap indoors, I use this LED plant lightOpens in a new tab. to grow some of my flytraps indoors.
+If you plan to grow your Venus flytrap indoors, I use this LED plant light to grow some of my flytraps indoors.

 Use carnivorous plant soil for your Venus flytrap